Here are just a few of the words that could be strung together to describe me, relatively speaking:

 Breathe in, breathe out...

-For the most part, despite my serious Buddhist practice, I am not really formally aligned with any specific religious nor spiritual tradition.
-This means in my teaching work and in my daily life I am not formally bound to or by any specific spiritual or religious teachings, rituals nor dogma.
-My teaching attempts to reflect the universal wisdom that is found in and underneath most if not all of the major religious and spiritual traditions when dogma, ego, ritual and certain cultural elements are stripped away.
-I would say my teaching also strongly reflects certain wisdoms that are found in secular life as well.
+In my teaching work and in my daily life I am not necessarily formally bound to or by any specific spiritual or religious teachings, rituals nor dogma.
+My spiritual teaching work attempts to reflect the universal wisdom that is found in and underneath most if not all of the major religious and spiritual traditions when dogma, ego, ritual, and certain cultural elements are stripped away.
+I would say my teaching also strongly reflects certain expressions of wisdom that are found in secular life as well.

 Both my ethnicity and sexual orientation, while ultimately of relatively limited import in the grand scheme of things, have proven to be extremely important and valuable, all things considered, in codifying many of the insights and awarenesses I have gained in this life and in my day to day living.